 Try not to focus too heavily on your rejections, and treat every job application as a fresh, new chance.
 Concentrate on the present.
 If you apply for a job with the mind-set that you’re going to get rejected anyway, you won’t come across as positive and enthusiastic!

 Prestige Recruitment Services wish you the best of luck with your job search!
-To receive our eBook ‘The Ultimate Guide to Getting Your Dream Job,’ please leave your name and email address below.
+To receive our eBook ‘The Ultimate Guide to Getting Your Dream Job,’ please download it here.

 0121 244 5004